CaTS | Information Technology

 When to Use Rubrics

-In addition to showing students the criteria you use to assess assignments, Rubrics can guide student peer reviews.
+In addition to showing students the criteria you use to assess assignments; Rubrics can guide student peer reviews.
 Here are a couple examples:

 • You want to assess students’ performance based on four criteria: Knowledge and Understanding, Critical Thinking, Communication, and Application of Knowledge.
-Students may achieve one of four levels for each criteria: Needs Remediation, Below Expectations, Meets Expectations, and Exceeds Expectations.
+Students may achieve one of four levels for each criterion: Needs Remediation, Below Expectations, Meets Expectations, and Exceeds Expectations.
 The rubric describes what mastery students must demonstrate to achieve each level of each criterion.

-• You want to encourage your course participants to review and comment on each others’ work on an assignment.
+• You want to encourage your course participants to review and comment on each other's work on an assignment.
 You create a rubric that allows course participants to evaluate the overall quality of the assignment using the following achievement levels: This Needs Work, Good Start, Nice Example, and Showcase Worthy.

 Two Types of Rubrics